ygdes/miniMAC_5L/docs/info.md

+Note: despite the messy tapeout on iHP26a in March 2026, it's still under development.

 ## What is this miniMAC

 IMPORTANT: This custom circuit and protocol is not at all compliant or even compatible, even remotely linked to any 802.3 standard.
 It's all explained and detailed on Hackaday at https://hackaday.io/project/198914